catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 - make a custom song out of retail
 - finish arrangement (demo with the hives overdrive sall the time :) )
 - remove commented out code
-- duplicate import should save the names of the files in a multivalue(;) field :)
+- duplicate import should save the names of the files in a separate table :)
-  - save also hash not to ask again for duplciates if already decided as duplicate
+  - save also hash not to ask again for duplicates if already decided as duplicate
-- if i delete a foolder do i get a warning in the maintenance check ?
+- if i delete a folder do i get a warning in the maintenance check ?
   - check for json existance as well.
 Maybe
 - ignore Multitracks as duplicates
-- add date as duplication text
 - increase the no of threads
  -- add cancelation button
  -- progress bar update